Girolamo dai Libri: The peak of production

-The success achieved with the organ shutters paved the way for numerous commissions for Girolamo, including the altarpiece depicting the Madonna and Child with Saints, painted for the small church of San Leonardo in Monte (on which the Forte San Leonardo was built in the nineteenth century) and now in the Metropolitan Museum in New York.
+The success achieved with the organ shutters paved the way for numerous commissions for Girolamo, including the altarpiece depicting the Madonna and Child with Saints, painted for the small church of San Leonardo in Monte (on which the Forte San Leonardo was built in the nineteenth century) and now in the Metropolitan Museum in New York City.
 This Madonna, considered by critics as «the result of consummate chromatic expertise and a profound study of the effects of contrasts and harmonies», marks the beginning of the painter and miniaturist's most mature phase.
 The background landscape is particularly detailed, as Vasari himself observed.
 (Note: Regarding the Madonna and Child with Saints in the Metropolitan Museum, Giorgio Vasari said «he also painted in San Lionardo in Monte, near Verona, the high altar panel for the Cartieri family, which is a large work, with many figures, and highly esteemed by all, and above all it contains a most beautiful landscape...».
 In .)
 From the same period is also the canvas Jesus and the Samaritan Woman at the Well, preserved in the Santa Maria Maggiore Church in Monteforte d'Alpone; in this work, the influence of his friend Francesco Morone in the representation of Christ is particularly evident.

 Probably between 1518 and 1522, dai Libri painted for the San Paolo in Campo Marzio in Verona the altarpiece Madonna and Child with Saints Anne, Joseph and Joachim and the canvas Virgin and Child with Saint Anne, originally the central portion of a triptych intended for the Santa Maria della Scala.
 The latter work, for which Paolo Morando and Francesco Torbido painted the side figures, is now kept in the National Gallery in London.

 Alongside his large canvases, dai Libri continued to devote himself to manuscript illumination, as documented by the payments recorded between 1519 and 1520 for the illustration of the choir books of the abbey of Santa Maria in Organo.
 In these documents the artist is mentioned both as pictor and as miniator.

 Around the 1520s Girolamo remarried a much younger woman, Cecilia, with whom he had three children: Zuan Paolo, Agnese and Granata.